yufengsh/devportal/source/_xenapp_and_xendesktop_service/_xenapp_essentials_apis/how_to_get_a_master_image.rst

 ==================   ================================================================================
 Catalogs             | The list of catalogs using this master image.
 Applications         | The list of start menu applications on the master image.
+                     | *Id* - The ID of the application.
+Use this ID when publishing an application.
+                     | *Name* - The name of the application on the master image.
+Use this name when
+                     |          publishing an application.
+                     | *ApplicationPath* - The application path on the master image.
+Use this path
+                     |                     when publishing an application.
+                     | *Compressedb64Icon* - The compressed application icon in Base64 format.
+This
+                     |                       icon is for display purpose only.
+Do not use this when
+                     |                       publishing an application.
 Id                   | The ID of the master image.
 Name                 | The friendly name if the master image.
 State                | The current state of the master image.
 A state of ``Ready`` indicates that the